angular-schule/website-articles/blog/2020-01-everything-github/README.md

 All starts are hard, so we will try to explain all steps in detail, so that you can eventually come up with a fully deployed Angular app.
 During our journey we will get comfortable with `angular-cli-ghpages` and GitHub Actions, and see how they work together.
-We will create & setup tokens and GitHub Action YAML files, to deploy our Angular app directly to GitHub Pages, a free webhosting service from GitHub.
+We will create and setup tokens and GitHub Action YAML files, to deploy our Angular app directly to GitHub Pages, a free webhosting service from GitHub.

 ## 1. All parts explained